 [ SHORT REVIEWS | DETAILED REVIEWS

 Prolusion.
 LEAP DAY, from Holland, was formed in 2008, consisting of veterans from the Dutch Neo-progressive scene.
-They were signed to Polish label Oskar in 2009, and their debut album "Awakening the Muse" was given a generally favorable reception.
-"Skylge's Lair" was released in the spring of 2011 and is their second full-length production.
+They were signed to the Polish label Oskar in 2009, and since then three full length albums have been issued by the band through that label.
+"From the Days of Deucalion: Chapter 1" is the most recent of these, released in 2013.

 [ SHORT REVIEWS | DETAILED REVIEWS - LIST | BANDLISTS ]